aarongorka/hatui/README.md

 ## Features

+  * [x] Lightweight enough to run on a Raspberry Pi 1b
   * [x] Displays the same entities you see on the default Lovelace dashboard
   * [x] ~Entities grouped the same~ this isn't properly possible with Textual at the moment, but it's sort of implemented
   * [x] Entities display their friendly name